UniversalConceptualCognitiveAnnotation/UniversalConceptualCognitiveAnnotation.github.io/index.md

 ## Reports

-| Distinguishing Human Translations and Machine Outputs with UCCA
+| Distinguishing Human Translations and Machine Outputs with UCCA.
 | ---
 | Michal Kessler, Lab Report,
 | The Hebrew University of Jerusalem, 2019